-Viral pleuritis is a viral infection of the pleura (the thin, transparent, two-layered membrane that covers the lungs), which typically causes chest pain when breathing or coughing.
+Viral pleuritis is a viral infection of the pleura (the thin, transparent, two-layered membrane that covers the lungs—see Overview of Pleural and Mediastinal Disorders), which typically causes chest pain when breathing or coughing.

 Viral pleuritis is most commonly caused by infection with coxsackie B virus.
 Occasionally, echovirus causes a rare condition known as epidemic pleurodynia (Bornholm disease).
 It occurs in the late summer and affects adolescents and young adults.